3D projection: Military projection

 A variant of oblique projection is called military projection.
 In this case, the horizontal sections are isometrically drawn so that the floor plans are not distorted and the verticals are drawn at an angle.
 The military projection is given by rotation in the xy-plane and a vertical translation an amount z.

 Axonometric projection

 Axonometric projections show an image of an object as viewed from a skew direction in order to reveal all three directions (axes) of space in one picture.
 Axonometric projections may be either orthographic or oblique.
 Axonometric instrument drawings are often used to approximate graphical perspective projections, but there is attendant distortion in the approximation.
 Because pictorial projections innately contain this distortion, in instrument drawings of pictorials great liberties may then be taken for economy of effort and best effect.

 Axonometric projection is further subdivided into three categories: isometric projection, dimetric projection, and trimetric projection, depending on the exact angle at which the view deviates from the orthogonal.
 A typical characteristic of orthographic pictorials is that one axis of space is usually displayed as vertical.

-Axonometric projections are also sometimes known as auxiliary views, as opposed to the primary views of multiview projections.